tri-cods/html-css/lessons.md

 ## Evaluation

-True or False: Including alt text in websites improves its accessibility?
+True or False: Does including "alt text" in websites improve their accessibility?
 - True*
 - False